Vaccines, drugs… Why has cancer research accelerated in recent months?

 Several therapeutic trials were presented this weekend in Chicago at the annual congress of American clinical oncology, bringing together experts from around the world.
 News welcomed with great hope by health professionals and patients.

 “These are crazy times when it comes to cancer treatment.”
-Professor David Khayat, oncologist, founder of the National Cancer Institute, did not hide his optimism on Sunday on BFMTV about advances in cancer research, while the annual congress of Asco (American Society of Clinical Oncology), a key meeting place for researchers and oncologists from around the world.
+Professor David Khayat, oncologist, founder of the National Cancer Institute, did not hide his optimism on Sunday on BFMTV regarding advances in cancer research, while the annual congress of Asco (American Society of Clinical Oncology), a key meeting place for researchers and oncologists from around the world.

 He reacted in particular to the conclusive results of therapeutic trials by the French laboratory Transgene, which has designed a vaccine to prevent the recurrence of cancers affecting the ENT (otolaryngeal) sphere.
-Of the 16 patients treated with a personalized serum, none relapsed more than 10 months after the injection.
+Of the 16 patients treated with a personalized serum, none relapsed more than 10 months following the injection.

 “Until then, we were attacking the tumor directly.
 From now on, we will wake up the patient’s immune system to fight it.
 This is extremely important news”, commented to BFMTV.com, Iris Pauporté, director of research and innovation at the League Against Cancer.